I just got back from a 9 day trip to Ireland. I had a wonderful time -Philadelphia to Dublin – then onto Galway.

 They enjoyed a bit more globetrotting beforehand as they like obtaining lots of passport stamps.
 Casablanca, Lisbon, Paris.
 We also needed a break – from living in limbo, 2 years of unemployment and dealing with aging parent issues.
 It was the perfect getaway.

 My daughters in front of a florist shop in Galway– X O

 It was so nice to see them and be together after such a long time.
 We Skype on a regular basis.

 We were on a strict budget.
 We used our accumulated timeshare points to travel on the cheap.
 We didn’t stay in a resort or hotel, but in an authentic Irish cottage with a thatched roof in Connemara.

 It is on the west coast of the country in the lake region.
 We felt authentically Irish.
 The interior was quite simple, but the kitchen was brand new and looked very IKEA-ish.
 These are views from the cottage – most mornings there were sheep grazing right next to the cottage.

 We felt pretty authentic by driving on the wrong side of the road, too.
 We rented a car and Ed drove – making right hand turns and going through many roundabouts in Dublin and Galway were a bit intense at first, but then he got the hang of it.
 We could not have gotten anywhere without the GPS.
 It gave us freedom to do our own thing on our own schedule.
 I would highly recommend traveling this way.

 Our little cottage was up on a hill.
 It was also on the road where the bridge scene from the 1952 movie The Quiet Man was filmed.

-Kelly, Anna, and Cara enjoyed being quiet silly on The Quiet Man Bridge.
+Being quiet silly on The Quiet Man Bridge.